tomkaXX/Dev-challenge/README.md

 > Step 10

-Add the Callback URl from DF to Facebook for Developers console
+Add the Callback URL from DF to Facebook for Developers console
-> Also copy/paste the verify token created on DF to Facebook Console
+- Also copy/paste the verify token created on DF to Facebook Console
-> Click on verify and save ✅
+- Click on verify and save ✅

 > Step 11